bjluckow/argo-demo/README.md

   browser automation.
 This was also an interesting choice as almost none of the news sources I ultimately scraped needed JavaScript rendering, but at least the system's flexible.
+- An entire "Scan Service" section of code existed solely for organization and had nothing to do with being deployed indepedently as a service.
+However, this proved useful and helped me avoid accidentally loading Puppeteer (and thereby an entire Chrome installation) when using engine types in the frontend.
 - I'm very good at thinking ahead when it comes to potential future features.
 I can't imagine I implemented any of those.
 I was already working on more general browser automation projects after graduation.
 - No polish was applied; I think the last major efforts were done in the leadup to the aforementioned project deadline.
 The takeaway here was that CLI apps are easier to develop.

+Despite its flaws, this project did actually collect enough data to push my SQLite database to its limits and get me a decent grade on that NLP model.
+And thanks to the React, Tailwind, and NextJS experience, I was also able to whip up a personal website for my ENGRC class in about two days.
+The lessons learned and the experience with the tools were invaluable as I headed towards graduation, and this exercise was an amazing jumping-off point into thinking about end-to-end full stack development and how to architect complex systems.
+This project will always have a special place in my heart along with all my friends with whom I graduated.